|

 10.7910/DVN/2HMEHB

 The DOI is part of the URL (the link).
-If you do not have any reseach data to publish, you can skip this point.
+The resolver for a DOI is https://doi.org/ .
+If you do not have any reseach data to publish, you can skip this section.
 Otherwise:

 Deliver your data to be uploaded at Harvard Dataverse to Prof. Scholz.
 In return, you will get the DOI.